osmansimsekk/the-wild-oasis-website/README.md

 Responsive Design: Optimized for mobile, tablet, and desktop devices.

+Secure Authentication: Google Authentication with NextAuth for secure user logins.

 Fast Performance: Powered by Next.js and hosted on Vercel for exceptional speed.

 User-Friendly UI: Sleek and modern interface with Tailwind CSS.